Yarn made with recycled plastic?!

 Cascade Yarns ReVerb is a fantastic yarn made with recycled plastic and recycled alpaca!
 I LOVE this!
 It is environmentally friendly because it takes waste and turns it into something so useful and beautiful.
 The yarn is soft and will be great for making wearables and blankets.

 This post may contain affiliate links.
 If you click one and make a purchase, I will earn a small commission at no additional cost to you.
 See my disclosure for details.

 It comes in ten colors, three of which you can see in the photo above.
 Each skein is 100 g (3.5 oz) in weight and 273 yds (250 m) in length.
 The yarn must be hand-washed and lain flat to dry.

 One issue facing plastic recycling is that there isn’t a large demand or market for the plastic once it has been recycled.
 It is often cheaper for manufacturers to use new plastic, so they often do.
 Without more buyers for the recycled plastic, more can’t be recycled.
-If more people purchase goods that use recycled plastic, then more can be recycled.
-A yarn like Cascade Yarns ReVerb uses recycled plastic, so the more crafters purchase this yarn and others like it, the more we can help create a need to recycle more instead of put it in landfills!
-For more information on plastic recycling, read this infographic from National Geographic.
-Or read this presentation from NPR.
+If more people purchase goods that use recycled plastic, more manufacturers will want to use it.
+If more manufacturers buy recycled plastic to use for their products, then more can be recycled to accommodate that demand.

 Happy stitching and recycling!